Using the STAC Specification#

 As explained in the Sharing and Publishing section of the Developer Manual, resources may be published but also unpublished from the catalogues.
 In order to publish or unpublish a resource, the resource status in the corresponding STAC Item descriptor must updated and the file must be pushed again in GitHub.

-The target status must be specified in properties/status
+The target status must be specified in properties/status as follows:

-) to unregister the resource from the catalogue (and thus remove from the Marketplace).
+"status": "publish"(or"published") to register the resource in the catalogue (and thus publish to the Marketplace)."status": "unpublish"(or"unpublished") to unregister the resource from the catalogue (and thus remove from the Marketplace).

-Example to publish a new resource or modify a resource already published (with the same id
+Example to publish a new resource or modify a resource already published (with the same id):

 {